pasky/michi/README.md

 to learn by hassle-free experiments - with the algorithms, add heuristics, etc.

-Our target size is under 500 lines of code (without user interface, tables and empty lines / comments).
-Currently, it can often win against GNUGo on 9×9 on an old i3 4-thread notebook, be about even with GNUGo on 15×15 on a modern higher end computer and about two stones weaker on 19×19 (spending no more than 30s per move).
+The algorithm code size is 540 lines of code (without user interface, tables and empty lines / comments).
+Currently, it can often win against GNUGo on 9×9 on an old i3 notebook, be about even with GNUGo on 15×15 on a modern higher end computer and about two stones weaker on 19×19 (spending no more than 30s per move).

 This is not meant to be a competitive engine; simplicity and clear code is preferred over optimization (after all, it's in Python!).
 But compared to